apache/nuttx/configs/stm3210e-eval/README.txt

   add one of the following configuration options to your .config (or defconfig)
   file:

-    CONFIG_STM32_CODESOURCERY=y
+    CONFIG_STM32_CODESOURCERYW=y  : CodeSourcery under Windows
+    CONFIG_STM32_CODESOURCERYL=y  : CodeSourcery under Linux
-    CONFIG_STM32_DEVKITARM=y
+    CONFIG_STM32_DEVKITARM=y      : devkitARM under Windows
-    CONFIG_STM32_RAISONANCE=y
+    CONFIG_STM32_RAISONANCE=y     : Raisonance RIDE7 under Windows
-    CONFIG_STM32_BUILDROOT=y	(default)
+    CONFIG_STM32_BUILDROOT=y	  : NuttX buildroot under Windows or Cygwin (default)

   If you are not using CONFIG_STM32_BUILDROOT, then you may also have to modify the PATH in the setenv.h file if your make cannot find the tools.

-  NOTE: the CodeSourcery, devkitARM, and Raisonance toolchains are Windows native toolchains.
-The NuttX buildroot toolchain is a Cygwin or Linux native toolchain.
+  NOTE: the CodeSourcery (for Windows), devkitARM, and Raisonance toolchains are Windows native toolchains.
+The CodeSourcey (for Linux) and NuttX buildroot toolchains are Cygwin and/or Linux native toolchains.
 There are several limitations to using a Windows based toolchain in a Cygwin environment.
 The three biggest are:

   1. The Windows toolchain cannot follow Cygwin paths.
 Path conversions are performed automatically in the Cygwin makefiles using the 'cygpath' utility